Meet the Russian partisans fighting back against Putin’s regime

 There are several small groups of partisans that have taken up arms inside Russia and are fighting back against the Putin regime, but they get almost no coverage in the Russian press, which writes off their successful operations as misfortune or acts of God.

 Putin has worked hard to build a Potemkin image of stability and almost universal support for his regime and “special military operation” in Ukraine.
-Any grassroots resistance to his regime, particularly an arms and active resistance, is anathema to the Kremlin.
+Any grassroots resistance to his regime, particularly an armed and active resistance, is anathema to the Kremlin.

-The Russian media has almost entirely ignored the partisans, which rely on the largely unregulated Telegram channels to spread the news of their actions.
+The Russian media have almost entirely ignored the partisans, which rely on the largely unregulated Telegram channel to spread the news of their actions.

-Known partisan groups are operating in Russia made up of both Russian and Ukrainian citizens.
+Known partisan groups are operating in Russia are made up of both Russian and Ukrainian citizens.
 Last year, bne IntelliNews reported on the mysterious fires burning across Russia, engulfing warehouses, shopping malls, military facilities and critical infrastructure facilities.
-Already in the first three months of 2023, 212 fires were recorded across the country with February alone seeing 78, according to the Ukrainian open source intelligence group Molfar.
+Already in the first three months of 2023, 212 fires were recorded across the country, with February alone seeing 78, according to the Ukrainian open source intelligence group Molfar.

 Storage facilities, factories and shopping centres were amongst the most targeted objects, whilst the regions of Moscow, Leningrad and Sverdlovsk suffered the most fires between January 2022 and March 2023.
 Last year, there were 414 cases and Molfar predicts this year will be far hotter.

-The attacks are designed to impact Russia’s economy.
+The attacks are designed to have an impact on Russia’s economy.
 Burning down businesses means less tax for the state, which results in less money for the war effort.
 Targeting energy facilities and military production units also has detrimental consequences for Russia’s invasion.
 But the main objective is to invoke fear in Russia and deter citizens from supporting the war, according to Molfar.

 “The main idea is psychological,” explained Molfar’s CEO Artem Starosiek in an interview with bne IntelliNews.